victorandrej/parallax/README.md

 ![image](https://user-images.githubusercontent.com/67382564/186212867-cad16b22-d011-4117-8536-b1de980498b1.png)

-all classes are recreated before trigger, but you can create a singleton instance of class
+all classes are recreated before trigger, but you can create a singleton instance of class, when a class be singleton just the requeired fields will be updated

 ![image](https://user-images.githubusercontent.com/67382564/186206736-84dc15da-b54a-4182-9aac-618a0400e1cc.png)